 That wasn’t hard, was it?
 Remember you’re not married to this plan.
 Write it in pencil if it makes you feel less committed.
 That’s what I do.
 Feel free to change it up as different things happen throughout the month.
 By November 30, it may look like a very complicated football play, but that’s okay.

 The meal plan is designed to help you.
-To really be successful in life and serving great meals, you need to be flexible.
+To really be successful in life and in serving great meals, you need to be flexible.
 A meal plan can give you direction without being the law.

 Obviously, doing a big freezer cooking session helps one plan for a month in advance, but it can be done without a full freezer, too.

 On Friday over on Life as MOM I shared a FREE, downloadable, freezer cooking plan to get you through the busy holiday nights.
 Here’s the meal plan to go with that freezer cooking plan.
 While we made double batches of many meals, they can be strung out over several weeks and combined with different side dishes so that it doesn’t seem monotonous or repetitive.